dcos/adminrouter/README.md

 * `ReflectingUnixSocketEndpoint`, `ReflectingTCPIPEndpoint`: both of them send back the request data in the response body to the client for inspection.
 The only difference between them is that the former is listening on Unix Socket and the latter is listening on TCP/IP socket.
 They are useful for very simple tests that only check if the request is hitting the right upstream and the headers are correct.
 * `IAMEndpoint`, `MarathonEndpoint`, `MesosEndpoint`: specialized endpoints that are mimicking IAM, Marathon and Mesos respectively.
 Apart from the basic functionality (reset, bork, etc...), they are also capable of recording requests sent to them, and then returning them through mockers `send_command` back to the tests code.
-* all remaining endpoints depicted in the hierarchy are not directly usable but can be inherited from and extended if necessary in order to meet the requirements of testing code.
+* all remaining endpoints depicted in the hierarchy are not directly usable but can be inherited from and extended if necessary to meet the requirements of the testing code.

-Each endpoint has an id, that it basically it's http address (i.e.
+Each endpoint has an id, which is it's HTTP address (i.e.
 `http://127.0.0.1:8080` or `http:///run/dcos/dcos-metrics-agent.sock`).
 It's
 available via the `.id()` method.
 They are started and stopped via `.start()` and `.stop()` methods during the start and stop of mocker instance